 The molecular aetiology of colorectal cancer (CRC) is well known: the mutant, oncogenic form of the Wnt signaling pathway drives the malignant transformation of intestinal epithelial stem cells leading to tumorigenesis.
 The primary research interests of the lab are to uncover regulatory nodes within oncogenic Wnt signaling in order to establish therapeutic entry points.

 At the core of the research programme are two tractable models of CRC to analyze roles for cellular signaling pathways, in particular the oncogenic Wnt signaling pathway.
-One of these models is a genetically engineered mouse (GEM) to model CRC, a disease that currently lacks good in vivo models.
+One of these models is a genetically engineered mouse (GEM) to model CRC, a disease that currently lacks suitable in vivo models.
 Importantly, this GEM encompasses the genetically coded ability to inducibly inhibit oncogenic Wnt signaling in tumours.

 1. de la Roche M, Ibrahim AE, Mieszczanek J, Bienz M. LEF1 and B9L shield beta-catenin from inactivation by Axin, desensitizing colorectal cancer cells to tankyrase inhibitors.
 Cancer research.
 2014;74(5):1495-505.
 Abstract